gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 Cons:
 - A potential loss in track position due to the extra pit.

-The circuit at Monza has a reputation of being a "low-degreation circuit" which favors the strategy of pitting once.
-However, this is in theory and many more factors come into play to successfully execute a one-stop strategy.
-McClaren did well in qualifying, capturing a front row spot on the grid at P1 and P2.
-Ferrari was not far behind with Leclerc starting P3 and Sainz starting P5.
-With McClaren showcasing good pace in qualifying, people were eager to see how their two-stop strategy would play out.
+The circuit at Monza has a reputation of being a high-degreation circuit, but due to the low drag setups and high speeds, degredation is minimized.
+However, this is simply in theory.
+The reality is there are hundreds of variables that dictate what makes a one-stop or two-stop strategy succeed.

+McClaren did well in qualifying, capturing front row spots on the grid at P1 and P2.
+Ferrari was not far behind with Leclerc starting P4 and Sainz starting P5.
+With McClaren showcasing good pace in qualifying, fans and analysts were eager to see if they were able to sustain such pace over the course of the grand prix.
+Charles Leclerc would go on to win the Italian Grand Prix by executing a risky one-stop strategy.
+With exceptional tire management, pace and executing by the pit crew, He was able to finish ahead of both McLarens, winning Ferrari's home race.

+**3. Lap Time & Telemetry Analysis**

 In a post-race interview, Lando Norris stated, "Today we thought of the one-stop.
 We were ready to try and do a one-stop, we just couldn't achieve it.
 Our degradation  was too high from the front tires."
 Therefore, going into the race, the McClaren F1 team was aware that they would most likely need to execute a two-stop strategy and acted accordingly.
-They tried to make the best of the most realistic strategy at their disposal.
-McClaren throughout the 2024 had struggled with front tire degredation, which is particularly more detrimental at a circuit such as Monza.
+Throughout 2024, McLaren struggled with front tire degredation, which is particularly more detrimental at a circuit such as Monza.
 Due to Monza having high-speed braking zones, coming out of long straights, more load is placed on the front tires as the car enters and exits the corner.
-Over the course of the race this means the driver is not able to agressively brake into corners, the more the front tires wear.
-Hence, this is why McClaren was fairly certain in the necessity of implementing a two-stop strategy at Monza.
-This ultimately resulted in Norris compromising his track position.
-Below is a graph of Lando's laptimes over the race.
-The spikes in laptimes indicate the driver entering the pitlane since the lap time still runs in the pit lane:
+Over the course of the race this means the driver is not able to brake as aggressively into corners, causing slower lap times in concurrence with futher degraded tires.
+McLaren's two-stop strategy ultimately resulted in Norris compromising his track position.
+Below is a graph of Lando's lap times over the race.
+The spikes in indicate a lap where the driver entered the pit lane, hence the much longer lap time:

 ![Two-Stop Strategy](images/NorrisLapTimes.png "Norris Laps")